Philly Family Neighborhood Guide: East Passyunk

 The median home value in the neighborhood is a reasonable $299,000, and trending upward.
 Resident Melissa Bocage loves the community feel here.
 “Our neighborhood is just that, a neighborhood.
 The kids knock up for each other, the parents all look out for each other.
 We car pool and spend birthdays together on our block.
 The community we have around us cannot be duplicated.
 We grab each other’s packages, we make meals and divvy the extras to each other,” she explains, “It’s really a parenting community with friends.”

-The littlest residents of East Passyunk have three locations of Alphabet Academy right in their neighborhood, including the new Alphabet Treehouse (1506-08 E. Passyunk Ave.), an eco-friendly childcare facility whose academic curriculum includes “living green” activities, yoga, and more.
+The littlest residents of East Passyunk have Alphabet Academy right in their neighborhood, including the new Alphabet Treehouse (1506-08 E. Passyunk Ave.), an eco-friendly childcare facility whose academic curriculum includes “living green” activities, yoga, and more.
 The backyard has been transformed into a hands-on children’s garden, and the facility also includes a science lab with an adjacent “Green Roof” deck to explore.

 The East Passyunk neighborhood is home to Philadelphia School District’s Southwark School, a diverse K-8 public school with an active and involved community.
 Annie Leary has lived in the neighborhood for 13 years, and has two children at Southwark—her youngest will begin kindergarten in the fall, and her oldest is a rising fourth-grader in the school’s Spanish immersion program.
 Southwark has been a great fit for her family, and she loves the diverse and close-knit community, and how the parents are engaged to make the school a better place.
 “It’s not even just about money,” she explains, “We have people power.”